kiosc-france/teleport/rfd/0156-notifications.md

 Notifications will be stored in the backend database and be of two types:

 1. User-specific notifications: Targets a single specific user.
 An example is a notification to notify a user that their access request has been approved.
-   These notifications will be stored in the database under the key `/notifications/user/<the user's username>/<notification id>`.
 2. Global notifications: Targets multiple users.
 An example is a notification to notify users that there is a new access request needing review.
-   These notifications will be stored in the database under the key `/notifications/global/<notification id>`.
    They can be configured to target users based on one of the following matchers:
    1. Permissions: Targets all users with the specified RBAC permission(s).
    2. Role: Targets all users with the specified role(s).